cgntanriverdi/EAIWEBSITE/replit.md

 ## Recent Changes (October 4, 2025)

 - **Fresh GitHub Import Setup Complete (Latest)**: Successfully configured project for Replit environment from fresh GitHub clone
-  - ✅ Switched to MemStorage for immediate functionality (DatabaseStorage available when database is provisioned)
   - ✅ Workflow "Start application" configured: `npm run dev` on port 5000 with webview output type
-  - ✅ Vite dev server properly configured with `allowedHosts: true` for Replit proxy compatibility (already in codebase)
+  - ✅ Vite dev server properly configured with `allowedHosts: true` for Replit proxy compatibility (verified in codebase)
-  - ✅ Express server running on 0.0.0.0:5000 with trust proxy enabled (already in codebase)
+  - ✅ Express server running on 0.0.0.0:5000 with trust proxy enabled (verified in codebase)
+  - ✅ Using MemStorage for immediate functionality (DatabaseStorage available when database is provisioned)
   - ✅ In-memory storage initialized with 4 default pricing plans (Basic $29, Pro $59, Plus $99, Enterprise custom)
   - ✅ Frontend verified functional: Landing page renders correctly with hero section, navigation, and metrics dashboard
-  - ✅ Deployment configuration set up for autoscale with `npm run build` and `npm run start`
+  - ✅ Deployment configuration set up for autoscale deployment target with build and start scripts
-  - ✅ Application fully operational and ready for use
+  - ✅ Application fully operational and ready for use in Replit environment
   - 📝 Note: To use PostgreSQL, provision a database and switch storage to DatabaseStorage in `server/storage.ts`
+  - 📝 SendGrid integration available for email functionality

 - **Email-Based Authentication Implementation**: Migrated from username-based to email-based authentication with comprehensive validation
   - ✅ Database migration: Renamed `username` column to `email` in users table